Overview

 services offered by the broker-dealer and their quality of trading execution.
 However, the

-client may pay commissions or fees that are higher or lower than those that may be
+client may pay commissions or fees that are higher or lower than those that may be obtained

-commissions from any of these arrangements.
+any of these arrangements.

 In selecting brokers or dealers to execute transactions, the Adviser will seek to achieve the